 No drug could have given me as much relief as the power of my own mind.
 Hypnosis was like a key that turned a lock and opened a portal to a part of my mind that I had not been aware of.

 At that point, my life was about to change in a most incredible way.
 Curious about how and why hypnosis actually works, I began reading widely in the field and came across the work of Dr. Bertrand Piccard who is one of the greatest aviators in the world.
 Piccard was looking for a way of solving the problem of sleep deprivation during his balloon expeditions.
 He found that hypnosis is “not just a way of dealing with stress, fatigue and time taken to fall asleep, but more than that a genuine therapeutic procedure, centered on the use of inner resources.”
-The famous scientist-adventurer, psychiatrist and aeronaut was made a Member of Honor by the Clinical Hypnosis Society of Switzerland for his original use of hypnosis during his aerial voyages and to the success he had in demystifying it in the eyes of the medical profession and the general public.
+Dr. Piccard was made a Member of Honor by the Clinical Hypnosis Society of Switzerland for his original use of hypnosis during his aerial voyages and for the success he had in demystifying it in the eyes of the medical profession and the general public.

 My fascination with Piccard’s use of hypnosis led me to train with the world-renowned Marisa Peer, described as Britain’s Best Therapist.
 Marisa was mentored by Gil Boyne, a master hypnotist who ranks with Milton Erickson as one of the giants in the field.
 After completing her studies in hypnosis in America, Marisa returned to her home in England where she established a thriving practice.

 People around the world have sought out Marisa Peer because she has always understood that people want quick, effective, lasting relief.
-The method she developed is unique in that it requires only one session (maximum three).
 Over the past thirty years, Marisa’s client list has included international superstars, musicians, CEOs, royalty, and Olympic athletes.

 I enrolled in the Marisa Peer Method course in Vancouver, Canada.
 During the first two days of the course, after watching Marisa demonstrate her method, I grew intrigued.
 Students who volunteered for demonstrations in front of the class went through a processes of change in a condition of complete inner safety.
 When each session was complete, the students were literally transformed.

 I’ve since helped many clients break free from fears, worries, and destructive patterns.
 I treat people with performance anxieties, weight issues, and stress.
 I help people clear blocks to success.
-The Rapid Transformational Therapy technique enables me to get to the root cause of the issue very quickly and draw out unfinished business that clients have been holding on for years.
+As a hypnotherapist, I am able to get to the root cause of an issue very quickly and draw out unfinished business that clients have been holding on for years.

 C. Hyp The Marisa Peer School